noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 ## 2. Export and Test

-- Archive and export the new debug build
+- Archive and export the new debug build – Use the 'Release' configuration with optimizations enabled, so app doesn't run slow, (and cause we don't gotta attach a debugger.)
 - Perhaps verify that verbose logs appear in the `log show` command (see above) before distributing.
   - Afaik, even at low log levels, high-level logs (like debug and info) are still persisted and possibly show up in `log show`, if they are followed by an error or fault log.
 Keep that in mind.
 Wrote more about this somewhere above.

+Other:
+- Afterwards, simply `git stash`.
+Don't think we need these debug builds in our git history.
+- dsym file for symbolication should be available in Xcode organizer for the forseeable future.

 ## 3. Distribute